Mazor9920/web_project_4/README.md

   JS code sets its behavior: activation and validation of forms, Importing content using HTML templates, and control popups functionality which is triggered by pressing keys or clicking buttons/windows.

 ### Technologies Description and Used Techniques:

+* I divided the website's functionality into classes by implementing the principles of OOP — encapsulation, inheritance, and polymorphism.
+* I managed the interaction between the classes according to OOP interfaces methodology.
+When a combination of those classes was needed, I did it using loose coupling.
+* I used destructuring assignment syntax to make the code elegant, short, improve its readability, and give it a cleaner overall aesthetic.
+* I organized the code as separate independent units in order to maintain the mobility of the code, and used a local server to run the project on my computer for debugging.
+* Set up the project bundling and building using Webpack for translating the code into an older version of JavaScript, which is much more widely supported.
+* I used import and export statements to manage the interactions between the JS models.
 * Creating popups and managing their display, which helps to create a much better UX/UI.
 Coding some features which allow the users to close popups by clicking on the overlay or by pressing the Esc key.
 * Implementing instant form validation by instantly checking and responding to user inputs. user-friendly customizing for easier and pleasant users interaction on the Client-side.
 Verification of the correct format data input and the process-server safety on the Server-side.
 * Working with the standard browser methods as well as methods crafted using custom JavaScript, with the assistance of regular expressions.
-* I divided the website's functionality into classes by implementing the principles of OOP — encapsulation, inheritance, and polymorphism.
-* I organized the code as separate independent units in order to maintain the mobility of the code.
-* I practiced import and export statements to manage the interactions between the JS models by using a local server for running them on my computer.
 * Positioning elements using Flexbox, Grid layouts and Grid Areas to create adaptive and responsive web-page which change depending on the width of the browser window, avoiding horizontal scrolling, and allow using different devices.
 For Optimizing responsiveness I used Media Queries, The Fr Unit, Meta Tags, the calc() Function
 * I used prefixes where in special layout or borders to maintain the code mobility.